atharvasharma/Loan-Predictor-Web-Application/README.md

-You can access the website now on your browser
+You can access the website now on your browser.

+Note: The website is not yet mobile ready, so please prefer higher resolutions for viewing the site.